How Disasters are Declared

 How it works: Three types of assistance can come from FEMA: Individual Assistance (IA) (to homeowners), Public Assistance (PA) (for infrastructure), and the Hazard Mitigation Grant Program (HMGP) (to lessen future disaster impacts).

 For Federal Declarations to be approved, FEMA has established disaster thresholds based on population for each county and each state.
-For Utah, the State threshold is $3.9 million.
+For Utah, the State threshold is just over $4.2 million.
 A specific threshold has to be met in each affected county and at the state level.
 Thresholds are met with consideration towards eligible damages to public facilities, infrastructure, and historical properties.
 Damages covered by insurance must first be deducted before figuring cost estimates against the threshold amount.
 Private property damages are not a considered cost towards the threshold.

 If it appears that Utah would meet the threshold, the Governor can request a preliminary damage assessment from FEMA.
 A team would arrive and work with state and local partners to determine if the thresholds are met and are likely eligible.